narmirarmi/CITS3403_Group_Project/ARCHITECTURE.md

 ## Test Environment
 To run the test environment, use `testwidget.py`.\
-Change the widget being tested by editing the `widget=` variable.
+Change the widget being tested by editing the `widget=` variable\
+Change the script being tested by editing the `script="js/"` variable
 ___
 ## templates
 * **templates/**